telliott99/MySwift2/chapter3/array.rst

 List comprehension
 ------------------

 List comprehension is not built-in to Swift, but the functional programming constructs make it fairly easy.

-Here is an example with ``filter`` and a trailing closure.
+The previous example would normally be done this way:  with a trailing closure.

 http://stackoverflow.com/questions/24003584/list-comprehension-in-swift